Industrial Piercing FAQ - By APP Certified Piercers in NYC

 • If itching persists or worsens, check jewelry material or consult a piercer.

-• Yes, industrial piercings can become infected if exposed to bacteria or excessive irritation.
+• Yes, industrial piercings can become infected if exposed to bacteria.

 • Symptoms of infection include: